Schools & Districts

 The words "even" and "odd" have several meanings in mathematics.
 If we're talking about numbers, an even number is a number that is divisible by 2 with nothing left over.
 Yes, it's a major bummer...

-A sequence of numbers is an infinite list of numbers.
+A sequence of numbers is a list of numbers, whether infinite or finite.
 The individual numbers in a sequence are called terms.
-If you can wrap your head around a sequence, that may be referred to as "coming t...
+If you can wrap your head around a sequence, that may be referred to...

 In the Real World